Application Process

 If you have completed undergraduate or graduate studies at Dalhousie, you are not required to submit transcripts as the Admissions Office has access to these online.

-If your degree is granted from an accredited university outside of Canada a World Evaluation Services course by course assessment is required to be submitted by the Section 2 deadline.
+If your degree is granted from an accredited university outside of North America a World Evaluation Services course by course assessment is required to be submitted by the Section 2 deadline.

 Mailed transcripts can be sent to: